luciotato/LiteScript/README.md

 * Make code as readable and easy to follow as possible.
 * DO NOT try to be terse and clever.
 The best code is the clearest, not the shortest.
 We have plenty of room for source code
 * Catch typos in variables and object members *in the compilation phase*.
-Is too time-expensive to debug subtle bugs caused by mistyped variable or member names.
+It is too time-expensive to debug subtle javascript bugs caused by mistyped variable or member names.
 * Provide an easy alternative to async and callbacks (wait.for/generators) while providing asynchronous support.

 ##Design Options